Marchenko-Pastur Law for Tyler's M-estimator: Introduction

-Tyler's M-estimator can be viewed as a special case of Maronna's M-estimator with $u(x)=\frac{p}{x}$, although this particular $u(x)$ does not guarantee the uniqueness and existence of the solution to \eqref{eq:maronna1}.
-In fact, without the assumption $\tr(\hat{\Sigma})=1$, the solution to \eqref{eq:tyler0} would not be unique, since for any $c>0$, $c\hat{\Sigma}$ is also the solution to \eqref{eq:tyler0}.

 Tyler's M-estimator gives the ``shape'' of the covariance, but is missing its magnitude.
-However, we remark that for many applications the ``shape'' of the covariance suffices, for example, the principal components can be obtained from $\hat{\Sigma}$.
+However, for many applications the ``shape'' of the covariance suffices, for example, the principal components can be obtained from the ``shape''.

 Compared with the sample covariance estimator, Tyler's M-estimator is more robust to heavy-tailed elliptical distributions.
-The density function of elliptical distributions takes the form
+The density function of elliptical distributions in $\mathbb{R}^p$ takes the form

 where $g$ is some nonnegative function such that $\int_0^\infty x^{p-1} g(x)\di x$ is finite.
-This family of distributions is a natural generalization of the Gaussian distribution by allowing heavier/lighter tails while maintaining the elliptical geometry of the equidensity contours.
-Elliptical distributions are considered important in portfolio theory and financial data, and we refer to~\cite[Section 4]{elkaroui2009} for further discussion.
-Besides, elliptical distributions are used in the radar data~\cite{Ollila2012}, where the empirical distributions are heavy-tailed because of outliers.
+This family of distributions is a natural generalization of the Gaussian distribution by allowing heavier or lighter tails while maintaining the elliptical geometry of the equidensity contours.
+Elliptical distributions are considered important in portfolio theory and financial data, and we refer to the work by El Karoui~\cite[Section 4]{elkaroui2009} for further discussion.
+Besides, elliptical distributions are used by Ollila and Tyler~\cite{Ollila2012} in modeling radar data, where the empirical distributions are heavy-tailed because of outliers.

-It has been shown that when a data set follows from an unknown elliptical distribution (with mean zero), Tyler's M-estimator is the most robust covariance estimator in the sense of minimizing the maximum asymptotic variance~\cite{Tyler1987}.
-This property suggests that Tyler's M-estimator should be more accurate than the sample covariance estimator for elliptically distributed data sets.
-Also empirically, it has been shown to outperform the sample covariance estimator in applications such as finance~\cite{Gabriel2007}, anomaly detection in wireless sensor networks~\citep{Chen2011}, antenna array processing~\citep{Ollila2003} and radar detection~\citep{Ollila2012}.
+Tyler~\cite{Tyler1987} showed that when a data set follows an unknown elliptical distribution (with mean zero), Tyler's M-estimator is the most robust covariance estimator in the sense of minimizing the maximum asymptotic variance.
+This property suggests that Tyler's M-estimator should be more accurate than the sample covariance estimator for elliptically distributed data.
+Empirically, it has been shown to outperform the sample covariance estimator in applications such as finance in the work by Frahm and Jaekel~\cite{Gabriel2007}, anomaly detection in wireless sensor networks by Chen et al.~\cite{Chen2011}, antenna array processing by Ollila and Koivune~\cite{Ollila2003}, and radar detection by Ollila and Tyler~\cite{Ollila2012}.